Your Privacy Matters to Garmin

-We ask for personal data — such as your name, email address, location and other information — so you can sign in to your accounts, receive personalized support, receive important safety information about your devices and get the most out of our products.
+We ask for personal data — such as your name, email address, location, and other information — so you can sign in to your account, receive personalized support, receive important safety information about your devices, and get the most out of our products.

-When you buy products from Garmin, we ask for information such as your name, address and phone number so we can get your order processed and shipped to you.
+When you buy products or subscriptions from Garmin, we ask for information such as your name, address, and phone number so we can get your order processed and shipped to you.

 When You Sync Products

 When you sync your device, we collect data such as your IP address, sync time and date and battery level to help identify and resolve errors or syncing issues and to provide better customer support.